amoogeona11/Portfolio/README.md

 ---

-> 🚀 Passionate about autonomous systems, real-world control, and practical robotics innovation.
+> 🚀 Passionate about autonomous systems, real-world implementation, and practical robotics innovation.